adityaramesh15/anime-ranker/README.md

 *(Note: You will need a `firebase_credentials.json` service account key in the `backend` folder for local database access).*

 ### 2. Frontend
 Since the frontend uses standard web APIs, simply open `frontend/index.html` in your web browser.
-Ensure the `API_BASE` variable in the JavaScript points to `http://127.0.0.1:8080/api` for local testing.
+* Ensure the `API_BASE` variable in the JavaScript points to `http://127.0.0.1:8080/api` for local testing.
+* **Important:** You must paste your project's `firebaseConfig` object from the Firebase Console into the `<script type="module">` blocks of both HTML files for Authentication to work locally.

-## ☁️ Deployment
+## Deployment

 **Deploy the Backend (Cloud Run):**
 ```bash